dzarista/fboss/arista/README.md

 ## How to Build

+## Building on Homebus User Server

+The tool defauls to build on your homebus user server.
+The tool assumes you have enough space and its recommended that you have a large instance as the build does take a lot of space.

+NOTE: To build on non-homebus servers, pass the following flag at the end of the fbossctl command `--non_homebus`

 ### In a Docker Container

 The simplest way to build the FBOSS OSS + SAI + SDK is in an FBOSS CentOS 8 build